 5. Halloween Candy

 Bagged candy started showing up in grocery stores in August and now seems to be everywhere.
 If you buy candy for trick-or-treaters in your neighborhood, fight the temptation to buy it early as you may end up snacking on it yourself.
 If you really need your candy fix, avoid chocolates with caramel or nougat, which tend to contain an excess of fat.
-Try satisfying your sweet tooth with a piece of fresh fruit or, if you must have candy, opt for the hard kinds, which deliver about 24 calories, and you’ll avoid a major sugar rush.
-Or, whip up a batch of these delicious 3-Ingredient Peanut Butter Cups or these 4-Ingredient Chocolate Raspberry Cups.
+Try satisfying your sweet tooth with a piece of fresh fruit.
+Of you must have candy, opt for the hard kinds, which deliver about 24 calories.
+You’ll avoid a major sugar rush!
+You can also whip up some healthy Halloween candy.
+Try these delicious 3-Ingredient Peanut Butter Cups or these 4-Ingredient Chocolate Raspberry Cups.

 6. Caramel Apples

 While they’ve long been a fall favorite, caramel apples are packed with sugar and saturated fat.
-You may have also caught wind of a big news story last year that unrefrigerated caramel apples—as they are often sold at festivals or when hand-dipped and given out as Halloween treats—can pose a deadly listeria risk.
+You may have also caught wind of a big news story that unrefrigerated caramel apples—as they are often sold at festivals or when hand-dipped and given out as Halloween treats—can pose a deadly listeria risk.
 If caramel apples are your go-to fall treat, consider making them fresh at home and keep them in the refrigerator.
 Try our recipe for Chocolate Caramel Apples!
 You can also whip up another healthier idea like caramel yogurt dip for dunking fresh apple slices.
-Or satisfy your sweet tooth with one of these 17 Guilt-Free Dessert Recipes Under 200 Calories.
+Or satisfy your sweet tooth with one of these 17 Guilt-Free Healthy Dessert Recipes Under 200 Calories.

 7. Hot Chocolate

 Though hot chocolate may be the quintessential cold weather drink, it can be a sneaky fall fat trap.
 The problem with getting hot chocolate from your favorite coffee shop is that it comes with added syrup and whipped cream.
 While the cocoa powder mixes you make at home with water are typically 100 calories or less (the NESTLE Hot Cocoa Mix Rich Chocolate with Marshmallows is 80 calories per pack), when you factor in milk, syrup and whipped cream, the calorie count can seriously climb.
-A 12-ounce (Tall) Hot Chocolate from Starbucks (with two percent milk and whipped cream) is a whopping 320 calories and 13 grams of fat.
+A 12-ounce (Tall) Hot Chocolate from Starbucks (with two percent milk and whipped cream) is 280 calories and 12 grams of fat.
 Stick to water and cocoa powder for a low calorie, no-fat option.
 We also have lightened up recipes, such as Peppermint White Hot Chocolate (188 calories), Almond Joy Hot Chocolate (83 calories) and Salted Caramel Hot Chocolate (136 calories).
 Or, warm up while you slim down with one of these 6 Hot Drinks for Cool Weather.

 8. Comfort Foods